-For Believe 2 Become and its expert partner, Peter Bergman, Ph.D., the hypothesis for Project LIFT is simple: timely and actionable information, persistently delivered to parents, can overcome traditional barriers to parental involvement.
+For Believe 2 Become and its expert partner, Peter Bergman, Ph.D., the hypothesis for Project LIFT was simple: timely and actionable information, persistently delivered to parents, can overcome traditional barriers to parental involvement.

-So Project LIFT was designed to provide actionable information to parents via text messages in their native language, directly from teacher’s grade books to their smart phones.
-The messages contain detailed information about students’ missing assignments, grades, and attendance, allowing parents to intervene in a timely manner.
+Project LIFT was designed to provide actionable information to parents via text messages in their native language: directly from teacher’s grade books to parents’ smart phones.
+The messages contained detailed information about students’ missing assignments, grades, and attendance, allowing parents to intervene in a timely manner.

-In addition to text messages, some parents receive home coaching to assist with navigating the school system and fostering more positive relationships with schools.
-Coaching helps ensure that families have access to valuable information and services, such as online grade books and high school graduation requirements, that will help them help their children succeed in school.
+In addition to text messages, some parents received home coaching to help them navigate the school system and build more positive relationships with schools.
+Coaching equipped families with skills to access to valuable information and services, such as online grade books and high school graduation requirements, that helped them help their children succeed in school.

-Results from the preliminary pilot show positive outcomes in retention, student grades, and test scores.
+Results from the preliminary pilot showed positive outcomes in retention, student grades, and test scores.
 Data showed a 40% increase in the likelihood Project LIFT students would remain within the Grand Rapids Public Schools district.
-Of the families involved in Project LIFT, 85% said they would like the service to continue.
+Of the families involved in Project LIFT, 85% said they would have liked the service to continue.

 CREDITS, ATTENDANCE, SUSPENSIONS

-Part of Project LIFT educates parents about the three most significant factors in helping their children graduate from high school:
+Part of Project LIFT educated parents about the three most significant factors in helping their children graduate from high school: